 You have a personal experience with gynaecological cancers

 You are known to have higher risks of gynaecological cancers

 You have another cancer (for example, breast cancer) which could be linked to higher risks of gynaecological cancers

 You are a carer, family member or friend of patients affected by gynaecological cancers

 The group of volunteers will share their experiences with clinicians and researchers who are developing clinical improvement and research projects to advise them on the direction of their project to improve gynaecological cancer care.

 What does GO Hildas do?

 GO Hildas is a newly developed co-production group, which will be co-led by a patient lead representative.
 We typically meet 6 times a year (every 2 months) as a hybrid meeting (both in-person and online option simultaneously).
 Each meeting is approximately two hours.
-Our first hybrid meeting starts in July 2023.
+Our first hybrid meeting starts later in 2023.

 Details to follow.
 Click to join our mailing list!